molily/testing-angular/debugging-tests.md

 <aside class="learning-objectives" markdown="1">
 Learning objectives

-- Narrowing down problems in your test
+- Fixing problems in your test
+- Finding the cause of a failing test
 - Applying familiar debugging techniques to tests
 - Using Jasmine debugging features
 </aside>